-The medical curriculum within the Division of Nephrology and the University of Arizona includes educational and training opportunities for medical students, residents and fellows alike.
+The medical curriculum within the Division of Nephrology and the University of Arizona includes educational and training opportunities for fellows, residents, and medical students alike.

 Medical Student Education